Delhi elections: 63 of 70 Congress candidates lost deposits

 The party candidates lost deposits in all the seats where the Gandhis had addressed rallies - Jangpura, Sangam Vihar, Chandni Chowk and Kondli.

-Taking moral responsibility for the defeat, Shubhash Chopra said, "I worked for 20-21 hours everyday, but I am not tired yet.
+Taking moral responsibility for the defeat, Shubhash Chopra said, "I worked for 20-21 hours every day, but I am not tired yet.
 The Delhi Congress will continue to fight."